CEMeNT-PSAAP/CEMeNT-PSAAP.github.io/_pages/about.md

 * Exascale Software Engineering
 * Predictive Science

-We are lead by Dr. Todd Palmer (Oregon State Univeristy) with researchers in nuclear engineering, computer science, software engineering, computational physics, and mathematics who are supported by two post doctroal schoolars, seven graduate students.
+We are lead by Dr. Todd Palmer (Oregon State Univeristy) with researchers in nuclear engineering, computer science, software engineering, computational physics, and mathematics who are supported by two post doctroal schoolars, six graduate students, and two undergraduate students.
 {% include figure url="/assets/images/org_chart.png" image_path="/assets/images/org_chart.png" alt="Org Chart" caption="Center organization chart" %}

 This work was supported by the Center for Exascale Monte-Carlo Neutron Transport (CEMeNT) a PSAAP-III project funded by the Department of Energy, grant number: DE-NA003967.